Classical Drama and Theatre

 The reality of the "Fall of Rome"—"splinter" or "crumble" would be a better metaphor—is that a long, slow process of governmental decentralization led to the birth of several smaller states (provinces and the like) founded largely on Roman local administration.
 These presaged the formation of modern Western Europe and North Africa today.
 All in all, these new states proved, in the long run, a stronger, more adaptable collective than the monolithic, bureaucracy-laden leviathan that had once been Roman government. (click here to read more about this issue)

 inherited Rome's West recall nothing so much as the days preceding the Romans'

 rise to greatness, a time when myths abound and reliable data are hard to come

-are often seen as a "bad" or "dark" down-time in history,
+is often seen as a "bad" or "dark" down-time in history,

-represent a necessary and vibrant phase in the re-creation of Europe, in reality,
+represents, in fact, a necessary and vibrant phase in the re-creation of Europe, in reality,

 an exciting and formative epoch responsible for many of the things we rely on

 today: the modern alphabet, our calendar and dating system, the educational